A Study and Research Guide

-David M. Bergeron and Geraldo U. de Sousa
+Edited by David M. Bergeron and Geraldo U. de Sousa

 Confronted with the formidable and at times daunting mass of materials on Shakespeare, where does the beginning student—or even a seasoned one—turn for guidance?
 Answering that question remains the central aim of this new edition of a guide that has been a much admired mainstay of Shakespeare studies for two decades.

 Thoroughly revised and updated, this widely used teaching and study tool adds concise analyses of more than 100 new books on Shakespeare published since the 1987 edition.
 It also greatly expands the section on the history plays and provides separate new categories for film and television and for culture studies focusing upon seasonal festivities, hospitality, courtship rituals, sexuality, and other Renaissance social practices.

 “A successful surveillance that lays out the geography, the battle camps, and the scholarly hermitages of Shakespeare criticism.
 Useful to anyone beginning serious study of Shakespeare.”